SideScrollUI/SideScroll/README.NuGet.md

 SideScroll is designed with speed in mind, for both development and usage.
 Most tabs are created in code which makes them easier to link together and refactor later.
 Any object can be viewed or edited by adding it to a tab, with all the controls being automatically created for you, and customized via attributes.
 DataRepos can be used to save and load these objects, and the selected items can be passed in links automatically.

 ## Features

-* .NET Cross Platform [Avalonia UI](https://github.com/AvaloniaUI/Avalonia) Framework that can run on any Windows, MacOS, or Linux system
-* Previous selections are used to automatically select the most likely new items
-* Open multiple paths at once to easily compare or update items
+- **Cross-Platform .NET [Avalonia UI](https://github.com/AvaloniaUI/Avalonia) Framework** — Supports **Windows, macOS, and Linux**
+- **Smart Tab Navigation** — Automatically selects the next most likely items based on past usage.
+- **Multiple Path Support** — Open and compare multiple paths simultaneously.
-* Create Links to share views with others
+- **Shareable Links** — Create links to share views with others.
-* Use DataRepos to manage your local saving & loading
+- **DataRepos** — Manage local data storage and display data bound views
-* Load any object in a Param Control to create a form with matching Avalonia controls
+- **Dynamic Form Generation** — Load any object into a **Param Control** for auto-generated Avalonia controls.
-* Chart line series using the [LiveCharts 2](https://github.com/beto-rodriguez/LiveCharts2) controls
-* RichText document support using the [AvaloniaEdit](https://github.com/AvaloniaUI/AvaloniaEdit) controls
+- **Rich Text Support** — Integrated [AvaloniaEdit](https://github.com/AvaloniaUI/AvaloniaEdit) support for rich text viewing and editing
+- **Interactive Charting** — Integrated [LiveCharts 2](https://github.com/beto-rodriguez/LiveCharts2) support for smooth, animated charts.
+Use the mouse to zoom in or select a series to show additional tabs.

+## Examples

 #### VideoGamesDB
 ![VideoGamesDB](https://raw.githubusercontent.com/SideScrollUI/SideScroll/6b611a162f3ee741b767457f21ef08b2569fc11f/Images/Animations/SideScroll-VideoGamesDB.gif)